Pierre Trudeau: Early political career (1965–1967)

-In 1965, Trudeau joined the Liberal party, along with his friends Gérard Pelletier and Jean Marchand.
+In 1965, Trudeau joined the Liberal Party, along with his friends Gérard Pelletier and Jean Marchand.
 Dubbed the "three wise men" by the media, they ran successfully for the Liberals in the 1965 election.
-Trudeau himself was elected in the safe Liberal riding of Mount Royal, in Montreal.
+Trudeau himself was elected in the safe Liberal riding of Mount Royal in Montreal.
 He would hold this seat until his retirement from politics in 1984, winning each election with large majorities.
-His decision to join the Liberal Party of Canada rather than the CCF's successor, the New Democratic Party (NDP) was partly based on his belief that the federal NDP could not achieve power.
-He also doubted the feasibility of the centralizing policies of the party.
-He felt that the party leadership tended toward a "deux nations" approach he could not support.
+His decision to join the Liberals rather than the CCF's successor, the New Democratic Party (NDP), was partly based on his belief that the federal NDP could not achieve power.
+He also doubted the feasibility of the NDP's centralizing policies and felt that the party leadership tended toward a "deux nations" approach he could not support.

-Upon arrival in Ottawa, Trudeau was appointed as Prime Minister Lester Pearson's parliamentary secretary, and spent much of the next year travelling abroad, representing Canada at international meetings and bodies, including the United Nations.
-In 1967, he was appointed to Pearson's cabinet as minister of justice and attorney general.
+Upon arrival in Ottawa, Trudeau was appointed as parliamentary secretary to Prime Minister Lester B. Pearson and spent much of the next year travelling abroad, representing Canada at international meetings and bodies, including the United Nations.
+In 1967, he was appointed to Pearson's Cabinet as Minister of Justice and Attorney General.

-Minister of justice and attorney general (1967–1968)
+Minister of Justice and Attorney General (1967–1968)

-As minister of justice and attorney general, Trudeau was responsible for introducing the landmark Criminal Law Amendment Act, an omnibus bill whose provisions included, among other things, the decriminalization of homosexual acts between consenting adults, new gun ownership restrictions and the legalization of contraception, abortion and lotteries, as well as the authorization of breathalyzer tests on suspected drunk drivers.
+As Justice Minister and Attorney General, Trudeau was responsible for introducing the landmark Criminal Law Amendment Act, an omnibus bill whose provisions included, among other things, the decriminalization of homosexual acts between consenting adults, new gun ownership restrictions and the legalization of contraception, abortion and lotteries, as well as the authorization of breathalyzer tests on suspected drunk drivers.
 Trudeau famously defended the segment of the bill decriminalizing homosexual acts by telling reporters that "there's no place for the state in the bedrooms of the nation", adding that "what's done in private between adults doesn't concern the Criminal Code".
 Trudeau paraphrased the term from Martin O'Malley's editorial piece in The Globe and Mail on December 12, 1967.
 Trudeau also liberalized divorce laws, and clashed with Quebec Premier Daniel Johnson, Sr. during constitutional negotiations.

 Liberal leadership convention (1968)

-At the end of Canada's centennial year in 1967, Prime Minister Pearson announced his intention to step down, and Trudeau entered the race for the Liberal leadership.
+At the end of Canada's centennial year in 1967, Pearson announced his intention to step down, and Trudeau entered the race to succeed him as party leader and Prime Minister.
 His energetic campaign attracted widespread media attention and mobilized many young people, who saw Trudeau as a symbol of generational change.
-However, many Liberals still had reservations, given that he had joined the party as recently as 1965.
-During the convention, prominent Cabinet Minister Judy LaMarsh was caught on television profanely stating that Trudeau wasn't a Liberal.
+However, many Liberals still had reservations, given that he had only joined the party in 1965.
+During the convention, prominent Cabinet Minister Judy LaMarsh was caught on television profanely stating that Trudeau was not a Liberal.

 Nevertheless, at the April 1968 Liberal leadership convention, Trudeau was elected leader on the fourth ballot, with the support of 51 percent of the delegates.
 He defeated several prominent and long-serving Liberals, including Paul Martin Sr., Robert Winters and Paul Hellyer.